Gas vs charcoal grills – which is the better buy for your backyard?

 'If I was stuck on an island and I could only have one grill, I would take my charcoal grill,' says Michael Haas.
 'As I get older, taste trumps convenience.'

-So there you have it, three out of three experts would opt for a charcoal grill when forced.
+So there you have it, three out of three experts would opt for the best charcoal grill when forced.
 But, bear in mind that there are some great combo grills out there that include room for both cooking methods, meaning you can get the best of both worlds.

 Hugh is the Deputy Editor of Livingetc.com.
 From working on a number of home, design and property publications and websites, including Grand Designs, ICON and specialist kitchen and bathroom magazines, Hugh has developed a passion for modern architecture, impactful interiors and green homes.
 Whether moonlighting as an interior decorator for private clients or renovating the Victorian terrace in Essex where he lives (DIYing as much of the work as possible), you’ll find that Hugh has an overarching fondness for luxurious minimalism, abstract shapes and all things beige.
 He’s just finished a kitchen and garden renovation, and has eyes set on a bathroom makeover for 2022.